azarual/epicGrid/README.md

 ######NOTE

-In the above example, since there is no `x-col` or `s-col` markup, columns will revert to a width of 100% wide.
+In the above example, since there is no `x-col` or `s-col` markup, columns will revert to a width of 100% wide, when the screen is less than or equal to 656px.

-In the above example, since there is no `l-col` or `h-col` markup, columns will **inherit** the width of the previous largest breakpoint, ie. `m-col`.
+In the above example, since there is no `l-col` or `h-col` markup, columns will **inherit** the width of the previous largest breakpoint, ie. `m-col`, when the screen width is greater than 1024px and 1440px.

 ___